the-rustketeers/crab-chat/Readme.md

     - Document support and creations
     - Set up meeting times and coordinated team
 ### Austin Swartley
+    - Designed high level flow of the project
+    - Refined logic throughout the server
+    - Helped find final idea for nickname and stream handling
+    - Doucumented funtions

 ## Tasks and completion times